 Car stereo upgrade options are limited to the physical shape and size available to the car stereo.
 Removing underutilized controls or using a greater area of the plastic surround than the factory stereo may be possible.
 The custom connectors are now well covered by aftermarket products.
 You can find any converter you need, but all the custom-fit Android headunits have the correct connectors.
 It wouldn’t be a custom fit if it didn’t have the correct plugs.

-If you still wanted a Double DIN with ISO connectors, then there are cable adaptors for those too.
-Every car audio connector’s make and model is available as a conversion to the universal ISO connector.
+If you still want a Double DIN with ISO connectors, there are cable adaptors for those, too.
+Every car audio connector make and model is available as a conversion to the universal ISO connector.

 Modern

-If you have a modern car that doesn’t have a double DIN, look for a custom fit.
-This will apply to most modern cars with their custom-fit shapes and special manufacturer connectors.
+If you have a modern car without a double DIN, look for a custom fit.
+This will apply to most modern cars, which have custom-fit shapes and special manufacturer connectors.

 Older